eoinok/maW9Lab/README.md

 - To use the Stack Navigation to access multiple screens
 - To split up all the code into separate files which will allow better management of the code as it expands
 - To adapt a hard-coded Picker list to use items from an array
+- To add an image to a screen

 # Part 1
 Clone the repo and get the code working.
 Create a new file for the style called appstyles.js and place this file in the assets folder.
 Remove the styles